REVA University

 REVA University is a private university in Kattigenahalli, Yelahanka, Bangalore.
 It was established under the Government of Karnataka Act, 2012.
 It is managed by the Rukmini Educational Charitable Trust.
-The university currently offers UG, PG and several certificate/diploma level programs in engineering, architecture, science & technology, commerce, management, law, & arts.
+The university currently offers UG, PG and several certificate/diploma-level programs in engineering, architecture, science & technology, commerce, management, law, & arts.
 The university also facilitates research leading to doctoral degrees in all disciplines.
-Dr. P. Shyama Raju is chancellor of the university.
-Reva University has been given a B+ grade by NAAC and is valid until 17th January 2027.
+Dr. P. Shyama Raju is the chancellor of the university.

 History

 REVA Group of Institutions was established in the year 2004 by Rukmini Educational Charitable Trust, a unit of DivyaSree Group.

 Campus

-The university campus is spread over 45 acre that houses many multi-department, an incubation center for the start-ups, hostel and medical facilities.
+The university campus is spread over 45 acre that houses many multi-department, an incubation center for start-ups, a hostel, and medical facilities.
 Over 18,000 students study different courses.